libretro/RetroArch/README.md

 To run properly, RetroArch requires a libretro implementation present, however, as it's typically loaded dynamically, it's not required at build time.

-# Dependencies (Console ports, mobile)
+## Dependencies (Console ports, mobile)

 Console ports have their own dependencies, but generally do not require anything other than what the respective SDKs provide.

-# Configuring
+## Configuring

 The default configuration is defined in config.def.h.
+It is not recommended to change this unless you know what you're doing.
 These can later be tweaked by using a config file.
 A sample configuration file is installed to /etc/retroarch.cfg.
 This is the system-wide config file.

-Each user should create a config file in $XDG\_CONFIG\_HOME/retroarch/retroarch.cfg.
+RetroArch will on startup create a config file in $XDG\_CONFIG\_HOME/retroarch/retroarch.cfg if doesn't exist.
-The users only need to configure a certain option if the desired value deviates from the value defined in config.def.h.
+Users only need to configure a certain option if the desired value deviates from the value defined in config.def.h.

-To configure joypads, use the <tt>retroarch-joyconfig</tt> tool.
+To configure joypads, use RGUI or the <tt>retroarch-joyconfig</tt> command-line tool.
-It is also possible to configure joypads using the RetroArch-Phoenix GUI frontend.

-# Compiling and installing
+## Compiling and installing

 <b>PC</b><br/>
 Instructions for compiling on PC can be found in the [wiki](https://github.com/Themaister/RetroArch/wiki).